-A simple example that shows how to change the horizon color using time of day system:
+A simple example that shows how to change the horizon color using the time of day system:

 - Find curve to change in sky blueprint: Blueprint->SkyLowerColorCurve

-- You can edit existing C_SkyLowerColor or duplicate curve and replace a value of the SkyLowerColorCurve parameter in the blueprint.
+- You can edit the existing C_SkyLowerColor or duplicate the curve and replace a value of the SkyLowerColorCurve parameter in the blueprint.